 The 2 main reasons they say increasing the blocksize and/or block frequency does not appeal to them are

 - It would make the blocks/blockchain bigger, so that it would be harder to run a full node on a computer with a small hard drive and a slow internet connection.
-They call this “centralization risk”.
+They call this “centralization risk” because it would be harder for some people to run a node from home.

 - They want higher fees because when the block reward runs out in 100 years, fees might help sustain the network.